saNder2411/adLar_next/README.md

-# Educational project on the NextJS
+# Educational project on NextJS